 Here, Y is a measure of human capital or socioeconomic status, for instance education measured in years of schooling, for two subsequent generations within a family. ε is the error term.
-Hence, it is implied that the process of intergenerational persistence is autoregressive of the first order and the slope coefficient β measures the velocity of regression to the population mean (Becker and Tomes, 1979; 1986). β is also the parameter that shows the persistence of advantages and disadvantages transmitted from parents to children It can be empirically estimated through a linear regression of children's outcomes on the characteristics of their parents.
-Higher values of β indicate a higher level of association between parents' and children's outcomes (for example their educational attainments) and, thus, lower equality of opportunity (see Hertz et al., 2008; Neidhöfer et al., 2018).
+Hence, it is implied that the process of intergenerational persistence is autoregressive of the first order and the slope coefficient β measures the velocity of regression to the population mean (Becker and Tomes, 1979; 1986). β is also the parameter that shows the persistence of advantages and disadvantages transmitted from parents to children.
+It can be empirically estimated through a linear regression of children's outcomes on the characteristics of their parents.
+Higher values of β indicate a higher level of association between parents' and children's outcomes (for example their educational attainments) and, thus, lower equality of opportunity (see Hertz et al., 2008).
 For instance, using years of schooling as outcome measure, a value for β of 0.5 says that an advantage of one year of schooling of one family over other families in the same generation is associated with a transmission of half of this advantage to the next generation.
 A β equal to 1 means that there is no churning of the advantages, i.e. there is zero mobility over time, and a β equal to zero means that children's educational attainments are independent of the attainment of their parents, i.e. there is perfect mobility.

 Our aim is to quantify the potential effect of school closures and lockdown measures caused by the COVID-19 pandemic on the intergenerational association of education in Latin America.
 For this purpose, we first estimate β for the years of schooling of the cohort of young individuals that already left the education system in pre-COVID-19 times but is closest to the cohort of children that are now in the education system.
 Then, we simulate the shock of the pandemic on the human capital of these individuals to obtain a counterfactual measure of their predicted years of schooling.
-Finally, we reestimate the intergenerational persistence on this simulated counterfactual outcome and compare the estimated parameters: slope coefficient, correlation coefficient, and rank correlation.2 The exercise reveals how the intergenerational persistence of this cohort would have changed if these individuals had suffered a human capital loss equivalent to the one potentially caused in 2020 by COVID-19.
+Finally, we reestimate the intergenerational persistence on this simulated counterfactual outcome and compare the estimated parameters.2 The exercise reveals how the intergenerational persistence of this cohort would

-2 In our application, performing the exercise with either of these measures yields qualitatively the same results.
+$^{^2}$ In our main application, we estimate the slope coefficient β .
+To test the robustness of our results, we also estimate the correlation coefficient and rank correlation.
+Performing the exercise with either of these measures yields qualitatively the same results.
 Hence, we report only the estimates of the slope coefficient in the main text and the other two measures in the Supplemental Material.